Graph Contrastive Learning with Cross-view Reconstruction: Proposed Model

 \subsection{Disentanglement by Cross-View Reconstruction}

-In GCL, we usually leverage a graph encoder to aggregate the feature of graph data as its representation.
-There are multiple choices of graph encoders in GCL, including GCN \cite{GCN} and GIN \cite{GIN}, etc. In this work, we adopt GIN as the backbone network $f$ for simplicity.
-Note that any other commonly-used graph encoders can also be applied to our model.
-Given two augmentation views $t_{1}(G)$ and $t_{1}(G)$, we firstly use the encoder $f(\cdot)$ to map the the them into a lower dimension hidden space to generate two embeddings $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$.
-Instead of directly maximizing the agreement between the two entangled representations $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$, we further feed them into a pair feature extractors $g = (g_{aug}, g_{inv})$ (both of them are MLP-based networks) to learn the disentangled embeddings:
+In GCL, we usually leverage a graph encoder, such as a GCN \citep{GCN} or a GIN \citep{GIN}, to encode the graph data into its representation.
+There are multiple choices of graph encoders in GCL, including GCN \citep{GCN} and GIN \citep{GIN}, etc. In this work, we adopt GIN as the backbone network $f$ for simplicity.
+Note that any other commonly-used graph encoders can also be adapted to our model.
+Given two augmentation views $t_{1}(G)$ and $t_{1}(G)$ (where $t_{1}(\cdot)$ and $t_{2}(\cdot)$ are IID sampled from the same family of augmentation $\mathcal{T}$), we firstly use the encoder $f(\cdot)$ to map them into a lower dimension hidden space for the two embeddings, $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$.
+Instead of directly maximizing the agreement between the two representations $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$, we further feed each of them into a pair decoders $(g_{p}$, $g_{c})$ (both of them are MLP-based networks or GNN) and optimize the two decoders to map each of the presentation into the two disentangled feature sub-spaces:

-where we can generate a pair of disentangled embeddings for both $t_{1}(G)$ and $t_{2}(G)$ through the procedure above.
-Ideally, the mutual redundancy assumption between $(\mathbf{z}_{1}^{inv}, \mathbf{z}_{2}^{inv})$ can thus be guaranteed because $t_{1}(G)$ and $t_{1}(G)$ are augmented from the same original graph, and they naturally share the same essential factors, including those relevant to label identification.
-Here, we clarify the lower bound of the mutual information between one augmentation view and the learned augmentation-invariant representation of another augmentation view in Theorem \ref{theorem: objective}. \begin{theorem} Suppose $f(\cdot)$ is a GNN encoder as powerful as 1-WL test.
-Let $g_{aug}(\cdot)$ elicits only the augmentation information from $\mathbf{z}$ meanwhile $g_{inv}(\cdot)$ extracts the essential factors of $G$ from $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$.
-Then we have:
+where a pair of embeddings for both $t_{1}(G)$ and $t_{2}(G)$ are generated.
+Ideally, $\mathbf{z}_{1}^{p}$ and $\mathbf{z}_{2}^{p}$ suffice the mutual redundancy assumption stated in \ref{sec: CL} because $t_{1}(G)$ and $t_{1}(G)$ are augmented from the same original graph, and thus naturally share the same predictive factors.

+Here, we clarify the lower bound of the mutual information between one augmented view and the two mapped representations learned from the other augmented view in Theorem \ref{theorem: objective}.